I have been using the Breville Bambino Plus every single day for the last couple of months.

 We can all agree that the Old Italian Brands produce some hefty and stunning-looking machines.

-However, Breville has chosen a different path.
+However, Breville espresso machines are different.
+The company has chosen a different path.
 Some people say they make appliances whereas the Italian brands produce machines.

 Instead of creating heavy-duty products with loads of steel, Breville favors a more modern design that includes some lightweight plastic parts.